reytoms/Portfolio/dataviz2.md

 c.
 The axes are labelled to indicate the data type

 d.
-Usage of grey colour to mute the overall noise from the chart bars/backgroud
+Usage of grey colour for axes (gridlines) to mute the overall noise from the chart bars/backgroud

 **What would I like to change on this chart:**

 a.
 The chart does not compare all countries simulatenously.
-The viewer has to make a study for each country individually and manually identify the most debted or least debt countries.
-I would like to make a chart representing data for all countries in a single visual from which an inference can be made, or data can be compared
+The viewer has to make a study for each country individually, and manually identify the most debted or least debt countries.
+I would like to make a chart that makes it easy for viewers to derive information/results about the data from the visuals.

 b.
-The time ranges from 1995 to 2020 which I consider very long and probably unecessary.
-I would rather include data over the last 10 years (maximum)
+There is a lot of information on this chart which could be reduced for clarity (depepnding on the audience).
+For instance, I might not need to show the data for all countries if my viewers are only interested to know about Asia.
+In addition, the time ranges from 1995 to 2020 which I consider very long and probably unecessary.
+I might consider limiting this to the last 10 years.

 c.
-The chart looks too comprehensive with a lot of data that does not communicate any key result
+The chart looks too comprehensive with a lot of data that does not communicate any key result.

+Overall, on a scale of -10 to 10, I would rate this dataviz a score of 5 for both, design execution and contextual awareness.

-Data revisualization:
+Third Data Visualization:

+Incorporating points from "What I would like to change" about the previous visualization, I created 2 bubble charts to visualize the data more clearly.

+First, I grouped the data for countries across the globe to 5 regions where they belong.
+I made a bubble chart using contrasting colours to represent all regions across the world (Oceania: #FFE203, Europe: #781EA8, Asia: #FC6500, Americas: #2889C6, Africa: #008A2E).
+I included a title that highlights what the data is about, and highlighted the 1 region I wanted to focus the study on (This was based on the assumption that my viewers were interested in Asia).
+The title reads, "GOVERNMENT DEBT-TO-GDP RATIO ACROSS REGIONS: Asia ranks No. 2 following The Americas in 2020".
+I also added a subtitle decribing how the ratio was calculated.
+This method allowed me to incorporate all the data and distinguish them using colours that did not have any relation indicating that they are categorical data.
+Moreover, including all the data in a single view of pane allowed my viewed to infer information and make meaningful comparisons across the regions.

+<div class="flourish-embed flourish-scatter" data-src="visualisation/7691484"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+Noting that my audience are interested in information about Asia, I created another visualization focussing on countries across Asia alone.
+I chose to highlight the data for Japan because it remained a constant leader in the debts over the last 25 years.
+I highlighted this in the chart title as "Japan remains the highest debt country in Asia over the last 25 years", and gave the colour pink (Japan: #E7086E) to Japan, leaving the other countries as grey (#A9ADB0) to focus my viewers attention to Japan.

 <div class="flourish-embed flourish-scatter" data-src="visualisation/7692158"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+The reason I chose a bubble chart was because I wanted to include atleast 3 variables in a single view - the regions, values (ratio of debt to gdp) and the year.
+The first chart (bar chart) gave the best view for a single year, and the grid of line charts could not include all data into a single chart without making it look noisy.
+In other words, even though I was able to undertsand the information, I was unable to deduce anything valuable just by looking at the visualization.

+I trust that the purpose of visualization is to tell a meaningful story using visuals, keeping minimal data visible.
+The bubble chart helped me achieve that.
+I did not have to add the ratio as part of my first view of visualization, but the values pop up for a viewer who might be interested in the numbers.
+In summary, it conveys a result and the numbers or more intricate details can be found on hovering the cursor to the bubble of interest.

+Using different colours to represent the regions allowed me to portray that the data is categorical and not relational to one another.
+Moreover, with the bubble size altering based on the value (ratio), the viewers are able to interpret/compare the data to have an understanding.

+Future work:
+I would like to find a way to control the opacity of the bubble colours depending on the value it denotes.